anderscarling/check_strings/README.md

 =Localizable.strings= in all directories to the one in =en.lproj=.

 ## Implemented checks
-* Missing string compared to base language
+* Missing translation compared to base language (en)
-* Extra string compared to base language
+* Extra translation compared to base language (en)
-* String with identical name and value compated to base
+* Translation is the same compated with base language (en)
+* String matches translation key (en)
+* Multiple instances of translation key
+* Empty translation value